 |---|---|

-| Ransomware Attacks | Malware that disrupts industrial operations |
+| Ransomware Attacks | Malware disrupting industrial operations |

 | Network Intrusions | Unauthorized access to OT networks |

-| Supply Chain Risks | Compromised software updates or vendors |
+| Supply Chain Risks | Compromised vendors or software updates |

-| Insider Threats | Unauthorized activity by internal users |
+| Insider Threats | Unauthorized actions by internal users |

 | Protocol Exploits | Abuse of industrial communication protocols |